How To Save Money on Hotels Anywhere in the World, Any Time of Year

 Travel Prep: 10 Financial To-Dos Before Going on a Trip

-Owain Powell, a travel agent and travel consultant for Ocp-digital-marketing.co.uk, said, “Use cash-back sites and install the Honey Chrome extension.
+Owain Powell, a consultant at UP Hotel Agency, said, “Use cash-back sites and install the Honey Chrome extension.
 Someone looking to book a stay can effectively earn cash back for landing to a website such as Holiday Inn, Accor Hotels and countless others.”

 Sign Up for Cards With Rewards and Bonuses

 Another way to save money is to sign up for a credit card that is offering sign-up bonuses in the form of free cash, miles or points when you spend a certain amount of money, said Andrea Woroch, a consumer expert, writer and bestselling author.